Zucchini: Culinary uses

 When used for food, zucchini are usually picked when under 20 cm in length, when the seeds are still soft and immature.
 Mature zucchini can be 1 m long or more.
 These larger ones often have mature seeds and hard skins, requiring peeling and seeding.
 Zucchini with the flowers attached are a sign of a truly fresh and immature fruit, and are especially sought after for their sweeter flavor.

 Zucchini are usually served cooked.
 They can be prepared using a variety of cooking techniques, including steamed, boiled, grilled, stuffed and baked, barbecued, fried, or incorporated in other recipes such as soufflés.
 Raw grated zucchini can also be combined with flour and spices in a zucchini bread.

 Zucchini have a delicate flavor and can be found simply cooked with butter or olive oil and herbs, or in more complex dishes.
 The skin is usually left in place.
 When frying zucchini, it is recommended to pat down cut sections to make them drier, similarly to what may be done with eggplant, in order to keep the slices' shape while cooking.
 Zucchini can also be eaten raw, sliced or shredded, in a cold salad, as well as lightly cooked in hot salads, as in Thai or Vietnamese recipes.
 Mature (larger-sized) zucchini are well-suited for cooking in breads.

 Zucchini can be cut with a spiralizer into noodle-like spirals and used as a low-carbohydrate substitute for pasta or noodles, often referred to as 'zoodles'.

+Zucchini can be shredded with a grater into and combined with shredded carrots, parmesan cheese, garlic, egg and flour.
+The resulting mixture can be then be formed into patties which can be cooked in vegetable oil on a stovetop.